| DAD'S MEMORIES as

 did get a job on the highway department from it.
 That kept us going a while.

-Eventually, things petered out and
+Eventually, things petered out and then the

 war began to show up and I was trying to buy our house at 1330 N. Huron St.